AustinTSchaffer/DailyProgrammer/AdventOfCode/2023/day_21/Notes.md

   - The number of blocks which have one parity vs another.
   - How many nodes are "reachable" within each parity of an input block.
 - For blocks that fall on the exterior, we can determine:
-  - How many steps it took to reach each node on the edge of the block.
+  - How many steps it took to reach each node on the edge of the block
-  - How
+  - How many nodes are reachable within the block given the number of steps remaining

+## Better ideas for an algorithm

+I bet that this problem has 262 separate closed-form solutions.